wagenaartje/neataptic/README.md

 Parts of [Synaptic](https://github.com/cazala/synaptic) where used to develop Neataptic.

+The neuro-evolution algorithm used is the [Instinct](https://medium.com/@ThomasWagenaar/neuro-evolution-on-steroids-82bd14ddc2f6) algorithm.

 <hr>

 You made it all the way down!
 If you appreciate this repo and want to support the development of it, please consider donating :thumbsup: